jguegant/tech.blog/content/C++/sfinae-introduction.md

     enable_if<false, int>::type t3; // Compiler unhappy. no type named 'type' in 'enable_if<false, int>';
     enable_if<hasSerialize<A>::value, int>::type t4; // no type named 'type' in 'enable_if<false, int>';

 As you can see, we can trigger a substitution failure according to a compile time expression with **enable_if**.
-Now we can use this failure on the "**template <class T\> std::string serialize(const T& obj)**" signature to dispatch to the write version.
+Now we can use this failure on the "**template <class T\> std::string serialize(const T& obj)**" signature to dispatch to the right version.
 Finally, we have the true solution of our problem:

 	:::c++
 	template <class T> typename enable_if<hasSerialize<T>::value, std::string>::type serialize(const T& obj)